 We also think that the existence of differences on some issues does not necessarily eliminate the overall value of trade association membership.
 Chevron acknowledges that these differences can be challenging, so we endeavor to always be open in our engagements with shareholders and stakeholders about any such differences.

 For example, the issue of trade association activity on climate change lobbying is of high interest to many of stakeholders.
 In response to stockholder interest and at the Board’s direction, in December 2020, we published our first Climate Lobbying Report.
 We believe that the report reflects our commitment to transparency and desire to be responsive to stakeholders’ increasing interest in more details about how we conduct our climate lobbying.
 The report describes our (1) energy transition strategy and policy framework; (2) how the board and management provide oversight on climate lobbying; (3) our direct climate lobbying and trade association process; and (4) how our key trade associations contribute to and advance the dialogue regarding the energy transition.
 We believe that our analysis shows that our memberships help advance, to varying degrees, Chevron’s view on the energy transition.

 Trade Association Process

 On an annual basis, senior Chevron staff review trade association memberships to consider value to the business.
 All associations in which a portion of funds are anticipated to be used for lobbying purposes go through a rigorous budgeting process.
 Where appropriate, senior Chevron staff will sit on trade association boards and advisory committees to directly engage the associations.
-As noted above, the PPC annually reviews trade association memberships to assess their value and ensure alignment with Chevron’s positions and interests.
+As noted above, the PPSC reviews trade association memberships to assess their value and ensure alignment with Chevron’s positions and interests.